pypa/pip/docs/html/user_guide.rst

 The query will be used to search the names and summaries of all packages.

-For more information and examples, see the :ref:pip search reference.
+For more information and examples, see the :ref:`pip search` reference.

 .. _`0-configuration`:
 .. rubric:: Configuration

-This is now covered in :doc:topics/configuration.
+This is now covered in :doc:`topics/configuration`.

 .. _`0-config-file`:
 .. rubric:: Config file

-This is now covered in :doc:topics/configuration.
+This is now covered in :doc:`topics/configuration`.

 .. _`0-environment-variables`:
 .. rubric:: Environment Variables

-This is now covered in :doc:topics/configuration.
+This is now covered in :doc:`topics/configuration`.

 .. _`0-config-precedence`:
 .. rubric:: Config Precedence

-This is now covered in :doc:topics/configuration.
+This is now covered in :doc:`topics/configuration`.

 Command Completion
 ==================